 A root canal is often thought of as being a dreaded, painful procedure.
 But, a root canal is often the best way to preserve a natural tooth and prevent further damage to your smile.
 Whenever possible, Dr. McLauchlin and Dr. Bare will recommend a root canal to save a tooth and avoid an extraction.

 The term root canal refers to the interior of a tooth where the pulp and nerves are located.
 A root canal treatment is needed when a tooth is significantly damaged or has decay that extends into the pulp chamber.
 Tooth pain is usually the first sign patients experience, though a dentist can spot infection during routine examinations.

-To strengthen a tooth after root canal therapy, Dr. McLauchlin may recommend the use of a dental crown.
-Custom fit and color matched to your natural teeth, a dental crown fits around the tooth like a cap and will support the long term health of the tooth.
+To strengthen a tooth after root canal therapy, Dr. McLauchlin or Dr. Bare may recommend the use of a dental crown.
+Custom-fit and color-matched to your natural teeth, a dental crown fits around the tooth like a cap and will support the long term health of the tooth.